home-assistant/home-assistant.io/source/_components/ihc.markdown

   description: True to have IHC products auto setup.
   required: false
   type: bool
-host:
-  description: The URL of the IHC Controller.
-  required: true
-  type: string
 info:
   description: If True additional IHC info will be shown on each component.
   required: false
   type: bool
 password:
   description: The password for the IHC Controller.
+  required: true
+  type: string
+url:
+  description: The URL of the IHC Controller.
   required: true
   type: string
 username: